Sir Edward Lake, 1st Baronet

-Sir Edward Lake, 1st Baronet (1600 - 18 July 1674) was an eminent Lawyer who became Advocate general of Ireland.
+Sir Edward Lake, 1st Baronet (1600 – 18 July 1674) was a lawyer who became advocate general of Ireland.
 He was a Royalist, badly wounded in the Battle of Edgehill, and was the first of the Lake baronets.
-Sir Edward also became Chancellor and Vicar General of the diocese of Lincoln, England.
+Sir Edward also became chancellor and vicar General of the diocese of Lincoln, England.

 Origins

 Edward Lake was the oldest son of Richard Lake and his first wife Anne, (or Ann) née Wardall This surname was sometimes spelled as "Wardell".
 His parents were married on 18 May 1600 in Keelby, Lincolnshire.
 On the same day at Keelby, Anne's sister Margaret, married John Markham.

 Anne was a daughter of Edward Wardall, a yeoman, who was a Churchwarden of Keelby in 1600.His name is listed as a Churchwarden at the bottom of the same register page on which the marriages of his two daughters Ann, and Margaret were recorded at Keelby.
 Ann's mother, "Jannett Wardell" was buried in Habrough, on 15 May 1595.
 Edward Lake's maternal grandfather Edward Wardall, was buried on 8 July 1619 in Keelby.

 Edwards Lake's father, Richard, was born in 1570 in Irby upon Humber and baptised there on 16 July.
 He was a son of John Lake.
 Irby is just over five and a half miles from the village of Keelby.
 Richard's first wife died before 1615.
 His second wife was Anne Morrelly (or "Morriley").
 She was baptised in Claxby, Lincolnshire, on 1 February 1583.
 Their oldest son, Thomas Lake, was baptised in Tetney, on 11 August 1615.
 Richard Lake was a Tailor, and died in 1626 in Tetney.
 He made his will on 2 September 1626.